DataDog/datadog-agent/docs/agent/secrets.md

 ===
 ```

-Note that the agent needs to be restarted to pick up new configuration changes.
+Note that the agent needs to be restarted to pick up changes on configuration files.